mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/pdftex.md

 - Compile a PDF document, specifying an output directory `pdftex -output-directory={{path/to/directory}} {{source.tex}}`

-- Compile a PDF document, halting on each error `pdftex -halt-on-error {{source.tex}}`
+- Compile a PDF document, exiting on each error `pdftex -halt-on-error {{source.tex}}`